genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/06_forms.md

 Remember to override the `insertTrade()` method you have previously created.
 :::

-Let's add another data grid on the top right corner of the page to show the trade view `ALL_TRADES`:
+Let's add another data grid at the top right corner of the page to show the trade view `ALL_TRADES`:

 ```html {16-22}title='home.template.ts'
 <div class="row-split-layout">